alreich/qualreas/README.md

 ## A Final Note

 The Network object in QR is a subclass of [networkx.digraph](https://networkx.github.io/documentation/stable/reference/classes/digraph.html), which has functionality for loading/saving from/to JSON format.
 However, the JSON functionality in NetworkX is not easy to read, nor is it compact, and it is awkward to associate an Algebra with a Network using those formats.
-So, the bespoke JSON format, described in this notebook, was developed for QR.
+So, the bespoke JSON format, described in this notebook, was developed for <i>qualreas</i>.